How much home can you afford?

 - Monthly payments to an installment loan such as a timeshare

-In general, banks want to see a back-end ratio of 36% or less, however, having a DTI over 36% will not automatically disqualify your mortgage application.
-Many lenders allow up to 45% debt-to-income.
+In general, banks want to see a back-end ratio of 36% or less, however, having a DTI over 36% will not disqualify your loan application automatically.Verify your home buying eligibility

-For example, if you budget for a monthly housing payment of $2,500, and the current 30-year fixed rate mortgage rate is 4%, assuming real estate taxes and homeowners insurance cost 2 percent annually as compared to the value of the home, you work the math backwards to find that your maximum purchase price for a payment of $2,500 is $385,000.
+For example, if you budget for a monthly housing payment of $2,500 with two percent annually going to taxes and insurance, assuming the current 30-year mortgage rate is 4%, the math “worked backwards” reveals a maximum home purchase price of $385,000.